compose-spec/compose-spec/05-services.md

   `network_mode` and `net`), `service` mode (in `ipc`, `pid` and `network_mode`), `depends_on`.
 - Services cannot have circular references with `extends`.

-Compose implementations MUST return an error in all of these cases.
+Compose returns an error in all of these cases.

 #### Finding referenced service